woodenclock/tp/docs/UserGuide.md

 ### 3. Listing Entries: `list`
 Shows a list of all entries of wildlife in the WildWatch so far.
 Shows useful information about each entry.
-Information such as the species, name, age, gender, size, remarks are shown together.
+Information such as the date, species, name, remarks are shown together.

 Format: `list`